wpsharks/s2member-kb/questions/2015/107-do-tax-configurations-work-with-payment-buttons.md

 ## How to Configure Taxes

 If you are using Pro Forms, you should configure taxes with s2Member Pro.
 Taxes can be configured here.
-Please see: `s2Member ⥱ PayPal Pro-Forms ⥱ Tax Rate Calculations`.
+Please see: `s2Member ⥱ PayPal Options ⥱ Tax Rate Calculations`.

 ![2015-02-11_09-20-16](https://cloud.githubusercontent.com/assets/1563559/6153170/3c73b72c-b1cf-11e4-8898-2837cc7e0a11.png)